L-kook/ion/README.md

 use ion::*;

 pub fn main() -> anyhow::Result<()> {
-    let runtime = JsRuntime::initialize_debug()?;
+    let runtime = JsRuntime::initialize_once()?;

     // Create an isolate running on a dedicated thread let worker = runtime.spawn_worker()?;

-    // // Open a JavaScript context on the isolate thread to execute JavaScript on
+    // Open a JavaScript context (a fresh globalThis) to execute JavaScript.
-    // // You can open multiple contexts, sharing the same thread let ctx = worker.create_context()?;
+    // You can open multiple contexts, sharing the same thread let ctx = worker.create_context()?;

     // Execute some JavaScript in the context